andrew/ultimate-awesome/README.md

 - [newsletters](https://github.com/learn-anything/newsletters) - Awesome Newsletters.
 - [make_work_easier](https://github.com/Magic-wei/make_work_easier) - This is a repo that investigates or develops tools to make work easier and enjoyable, especially for research stuffs.
 - [awesome-pwa-ecommerce](https://github.com/sandermangel/awesome-pwa-ecommerce) - A collection of awesome cases and technologies around PWA in Ecommerce.
+- [awesome-mobile-graphics](https://github.com/shihchinw/awesome-mobile-graphics) - A curated list of various learning resources for computer graphics on mobile devices.
 - [awesome-blockchain](https://github.com/0xtokens/awesome-blockchain) - Curated List of awesome Blockchain and Crytocurrency Resources.
 - [awesome-Federated-Learning](https://github.com/ChanChiChoi/awesome-Federated-Learning) - Federated-learning.
 - [awesome-cloudinary](https://github.com/Developerayo/awesome-cloudinary) - :notebook_with_decorative_cover: :books: A curated list of awesome resources : books, videos, articles about getting started and using Cloudinary (A comprehensive cloud-based image and video management platform).